Jordaz52/OL-CodingChallenge/README.md

 7. Result will be shown

 ### How to run the tests
-1. Go into your terminal and navegate to the repo folder
+1. Go into your terminal and navigate to the repo folder
-2. run command npm test to run the mocha unit testing from the challenge
+2. run command npm run test to run the mocha unit testing from the challenge
 3. Assigned tests will run